Porcelain vs. Ceramic Tile

 A question we hear regularly from our customers is regarding tiles, and which would work best for their project.
 Most tiles are made of either porcelain or ceramic, but what is the difference between the two?

-Porcelain tiles do have a few drawbacks however.
-These tiles can cost around 60 percent more than ceramic options, and because they are harder can be more difficult to cut cleanly for installation.
+Porcelain tiles do have a few drawbacks, however.
+These tiles can cost around 60 percent more than ceramic options, and because they are harder can be more difficult to cut cleanly without special sawing equipment, and are better-suited to professional installation.

 Ceramic tiles are easier to handle for the Do-It-Yourself-er, as they can be cut using a simple tile cutter, but beware of spills!
 Due to its higher absorption rate, ceramic tiles may be more susceptible to stains if not cleaned quickly.

-When selecting a porcelain tile, it is good to choose one that has "through body color."
-This means the color is baked into the the tile itself, and not simply a ceramic glaze on the surface.
-In the event the tile chips, through body color would make the chip less noticeable, where a chipped glazed tile would show white, tan or red clay base.
+When selecting a porcelain tile, it is good to choose one that has through-body color.
+This means the color is baked into the tile itself, and not simply a ceramic glaze on the surface.
+In the event that a tile chips, through-body color would make the chip less noticeable, where a chipped glazed tile would show white, tan or red clay base.